Can I email you to ask for an exception to any of the policies?

 No. If they are gas-fueled vehicles they are not an electric bike.
 See our Electric Bike Definition page for details.

-Who runs the Electric Bike Rebate Program?
+Who runs the BC E-Bike Rebate Program?